George Floyd protests in New York City: Initial protests (May 28–30)

-May 31
+Curfew and escalation (May 31 – June 4)

 Several gatherings and marches took place on May 31, including large groups which moved from Manhattan to Brooklyn and Brooklyn to Manhattan.
-Though mostly peaceful during the day, events in Manhattan took a turn for the violent at night.
+Though mostly peaceful during the day, events in Manhattan took a turn toward the violent at night.
 Hundreds gathered in Bryant Park in Midtown Manhattan before marching in the street, remaining peaceful but blocking traffic.
 According to The New York Times, "As the crowd moved peacefully up Fifth Avenue, a small group of teenage protesters started knocking over trash cans, drawing rebukes from the rest of the demonstrators."
 The march went up to Central Park, then south to Foley Square and finally over the Brooklyn Bridge to Barclays Center.
-The successfully peaceful march drew praise from Police Commissioner Dermot Shea.
+The peaceful march drew praise from Police Commissioner Dermot Shea.

 In Foley Square, NYPD Lieutenant Robert Cattani knelt with a small number of other officers at the request of protesters.
-A few days later he apologized for doing so, saying that he knelt in the hope that it would make the protesters less likely to use violence, but that it was a "horrible decision" that ruined his reputation and "goes against every principle and value that I stand for".
+A few days later he apologized for kneeling, saying that he knelt in the hope that it would make the protesters less likely to use violence, but that it was a "horrible decision" that ruined his reputation and "goes against every principle and value that I stand for".

 In Brooklyn, about 500 protesters gathered around a stage set up in Grand Army Plaza for a rally.
-That group and another 500 who had marched from Williamsburg convened to form a larger demonstration around Barclays Center, where people had been congregating throughout the day.
+That group and another 500 who had marched from Greenpoint and Williamsburg convened to form a larger demonstration around Barclays Center, where people had been congregating throughout the day.
 Police presence was minimal until the evening, when large groups marched in different directions, one towards Prospect Park in the southeast and one towards Downtown Brooklyn in the northwest, where some protesters threw objects at police and stores and were arrested.
-The group tried to cross the Brooklyn Bridge but were turned back; they likewise met resistance at the Manhattan Bridge, but were eventually permitted to cross.
+The group tried to cross the Brooklyn Bridge but were turned back; they likewise met resistance at the Manhattan Bridge but were eventually permitted to cross.

 A gathering around Union Square that night was more violent.
-A number of fires were set and there were smashed windows and looting amid objections from other protesters.
+A number of fires were set and some windows were smashed while some people participated in looting amid objections from other protesters.
 Looting was particularly extensive in the SoHo neighborhood of Manhattan.
 Gothamist described "shattered glass, bare mannequins, and flaming dumpsters [which] littered the streets of SoHo" the next morning, remarking on the "widespread looting" that "picked clean" several luxury fashion stores.
-Twelve police officers total were injured during the clashes, and 345 protesters were arrested, including Mayor Bill de Blasio's daughter.
-A police union frequently critical of de Blasio publicized her personal information—the only arrested protester whose information was released this way.
+Twelve police officers were injured during the clashes, and 345 protesters were arrested, including Mayor Bill de Blasio's daughter.
+A police union frequently critical of de Blasio publicized her personal information in violation of department policy.